aoog-umbc/rtsos-public/README.md

 Section 2: RUN the MODELS

+For monochromatic simulation, users are referred to the documentations located at /Documentation/Describtion_of_input_files/SOS_io.pdf

 Section 2.1 PACE Simulator
 Next we may try out the pace simulator:
 $cp rtsos_PACE_Simulator_DoubleK.exe ../test/PACE_Simulator/